lojikil/curryon-anabasis/Anabasis.md

 how do we use types, HOFs, &c. to model not safety, but rather violence?

+takeaways:
 - support programming in the small
 - whilst linearzing our attack flows
-- resulting in _roughly_ the sample code density
+- resulting in _roughly_ the same code density
 - with better understanding

 mainly, let's talk tools (and play a CTF)